 The Raspberry Pi is an awesome little computer, whose capabilities won’t stop increasing.
 As such, you should make sure that you have the best apps installed on it.
-If you’re running Raspbian Jessie or another Linux operating system on the Raspberry Pi, these are the top 10 apps that you really need to have installed.
+Whether you’re running Raspberry Pi OS (formerly known as Raspbian) some apps are unmissable.

 2. Synaptic Package Manager

-It’s easy enough to install software via the command line, and Raspbian has its own mouse-driven Add/Remove Software tool… but what if you’re looking for something more expansive?
+It’s easy enough to install software via the command line, and Raspbian has its own mouse driven Add/Remove Software tool.
+But sometimes that’s not enough.
+If you’re looking for something more expansive, try Synaptic.

-Unlike the native tool, Synaptic has software grouped into more specific categories, helping you to find the tools you need.
-In addition, Synaptic (which is one of several Linux package managers ) can also ensure that the apps installed on your Pi are the most up-to-date versions.
+Unlike the native tool, Synaptic uses more specific software categories, helping you to find the tools you need.
+Synaptic (one of several Linux package managers ) also ensures you’re using the current version of apps installed on your Pi.
 All you need to do is click Reload and then Apply to run the updates.

 You can install Synaptic Package Manager on Raspbian with: